 Dr. Charles H. Parrish, Jr.

-Dr. Charles H. Parrish, Jr. (1899-1989) was the chair of the Department of Sociology from 1959-1964 and was UofL's first African American educator.
+Charles H. Parrish, Jr. (1899-1989) was the chair of the Department of Sociology from 1959-1964 and was UofL's first Black educator.
 He was inducted into the College of Arts & Sciences Hall of Honor in 2007, and Freedom Park, located on Cardinal Boulevard on UofL's campus, was named after him.

-In the spring of 2019, the Louisville Historical League dedicated a historic marker at the former residence for Dr. Charles Parrish, Sr., who served as President of Simmons University from 1899-1989 and became the first African American professor at the University of Louisville, joining the Department of Sociology in 1951.
-Dr. Jon Rieger, Professor of Sociology at UofL, attended the dedication ceremony on April 7 and met with with Dr. Parrish's daughter, Ursula Parrish Daniels (both pictured below).
+In 1977, Parrish Court on Belknap Campus was dedicated to Dr. Parrish, and in the spring of 2019, the Louisville Historical League dedicated a historic marker at the former residence for Dr. Charles Parrish, Sr., who served as President of Simmons University from 1899-1989 and became the first African American professor at the University of Louisville, joining the Department of Sociology in 1951.

 To read about Dr. Parrish's contributions not only to UofL, but to the city of Louisville, visit here and and for instructions to and information about the Charles H. Parrish, Jr. Freedom Park, visit here.